jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/gcc/11/O2/divergences/t0001-init/default/divergences.md

     CF: run_builtin at git.c:436:12
     CT: No info for this address
     CF: No info for this address
-  Occurrences: 11
+  Occurrences: 10

 Uncategorised
   Events:
     CT: run_builtin at git.c:421:1
     CF: run_builtin at git.c:427:23
     CT: Jump to external code
     CF: Jump to external code
     CT: External code
     RF: Jump to external code
     CF: run_builtin at git.c:441:2
     CT: precompose_argv_prefix at precompose_utf8.c:94:1
     CT: No info for this address
     CF: No info for this address
     CT: precompose_argv_prefix at precompose_utf8.c:97:11
-  Occurrences: 10
+  Occurrences: 9

 Uncategorised
   Events:
     CT: run_builtin at git.c:421:1
     CF: run_builtin at git.c:436:12
     CT: No info for this address
     CF: No info for this address
-  Occurrences: 24
+  Occurrences: 17

 Uncategorised
   Events: